 Portrait of a Halberdier by Pontormo

-The young man’s direct stare and self-aware pose with his hand on the hip are striking; however, his face and slim body suggest that is a teenager.
-The artist Jacopo da Pontormo was renowned for his complex psychological studies and in this portrait, he conveyed the youthful vulnerability of this young man.
-This portrait by Pontormo typifies the Mannerism movement, of his time, which made itself known by elongated proportions, highly stylized poses, and lack of clear perspective.
+The young man’s direct stare and self-aware pose with his hand on the hip are striking; however, his face and slim body suggest that he is a teenager.
+The artist Jacopo da Pontormo was renowned for his complex psychological studies, and in this portrait, he conveyed the youthful vulnerability of this young man.
+This portrait by Pontormo typifies the Mannerism movement of his time, which made itself known by elongated proportions, highly stylized poses, and lack of a clear perspective.

-A halberd also called halbert, or Swiss voulge consists of an axe blade topped with a spike mounted on a long shaft.
-It always has a hook or thorn on the back side of the axe blade for grappling mounted combatants.
-The halberd was usually 1.5 to 1.8 metres (5 to 6 feet) long.
+A halberd, also called halbert, or Swiss voulge consists of an axe blade topped with a spike mounted on a long shaft.
+It always has a hook or thorn on the backside of the axe blade for grappling mounted combatants.
+The halberd was usually 1.5 to 1.8 meters (5 to 6 feet) long.

 The halberd was inexpensive to produce but versatile and useful in battle.
-Its point allowed ground troops to push back approaching mounted combatants and the hook opposite the axe head was used to pull horsemen to the ground.
+Its point allowed ground troops to push back approaching mounted combatants, and the hook opposite the axe head was used to pull horseback riders to the ground.
 The halberd had been used by many lower-ranking defenders to kill or wound many famous high-ranking military leaders in battle.

 The halberd has also been used as a court bodyguard weapon for centuries and is still the ceremonial weapon of the Swiss Guard in the Vatican and the Halberdiers of the Spanish Royal Guard.

 Siege of Florence (1529–30)